Assistant Professor of Curriculum & Instruction, University of Illinois at Urbana-Champaign

-- I specifically analyze the ways in which people provide support in conjunction with scaffolds embedded in the learning context.
+- I investigate how distributed scaffolds support dialogic, collaborative meaning-making in classrooms and museums.
+Specifically, I analyze the ways in which people provide support in conjunction with scaffolds embedded in the learning context.

-- I’m interested in the intersection between teacher education and museum education, and the ways these fields come together to innovate best practices in teaching.
+- I’m interested in the intersection between teacher education and museum education, and the ways these fields can inform each other of innovative teaching and facilitation practices.

 - Sociocultural discourse analysis